Pemboewan: Under Onderdistrict government

-End
+Disestablishment

 In 1940, the Japanese Empire expanded its territory to the South, namely to the Southeast Asia region, getting into conflict with the Dutch East Indies.
 The Dutch East Indies fell to the Japanese.
 Japan took control of the Pemboewan in early 1941.

 In 1946, the kecamatan of Seruyan was formed out of the onderdistrict of Pemboeang, with Kuala Pembuang as its capital.
 Seruyan then joined the Great Dayak region under the leadership of J. van Dyk, ending the Pemboeang era.